ajnirp/ajnirp.github.io/content/blog/validate_sudoku_apl.md

 ∧/∧/(≢=≢∘∪)¨{⍺≡0: ⊂¨1 1 1 ⋄ (row[⍵]) (col[⍵]) (box[⍵])}⌸board
 ```

-For more terseness, we can also make use of slim quad `⌷` instead of the regular square-bracket indexing, noting that to select multiple indices we must first enclose `⊂` the left argument.
+For further brevity, we can use slim quad `⌷` instead of square brackets.
+Note that to select multiple indices we must first enclose `⊂` the left argument.

 ```apl
 row←9/⍳9